enhance-dev/enhance.dev/app/cookbook/translate-react.md

 </code-compare>

-For a more verbose description on the differences between Enhance and React components [read this post](https://begin.com/blog/posts/2024-03-08-a-react-developers-guide-to-writing-enhance-components).
+For a more in depth look at the differences between Enhance and React components, [read this post on the Begin blog](https://begin.com/blog/posts/2024-03-08-a-react-developers-guide-to-writing-enhance-components).